 Availability

 Monday Tuesday Wednesday Thursday Friday

-АМ

-PM
+AM

+РМ

 Before school

 After school

 Lunchtimes

-How many hours per week/month can you volunteer? you volunteer?
+How many hours per week/month can y /ou volunteer?

-Can you commit to at least 1 term?
+Can you commit to o at least 1 term?

-Experience and qualifications Do you have experience working as a volunteer, especially with children?
+Experience and qualifications

+Do you have experience working as a volunteer, especially with children?
 If yes, please include details in the box below.

 Why would you like to volunteer at St. George's Central CE Primary School and Nursery?

-Do you have any particular skills, employment experience or hobbies you would like to share with the school?
-(For example, languages spoken, sports, scouting, etc)

-Please provide details of any re elevant qualifications you have?
+Do you have any particular skills, employment experien (For example, languages sp oken, sports, scouting, etc) Please provide details of any re levant qualifications you have?
+Prefer ences t age group/department would you prefer to work with?

-Duefe rences

-Preier ences

-What age group/department would you prefer to work with?

-Refer ences
+References

-y references.
-Please give the details of two referees who can

-comment on your suitability (e.g. e mployers, colleagues, teachers, etc).
+Your placement as a volunteer may be subject to satisfactory references.
+Please give the details of two referees who can comment on your suitability (e.g. employers, colleagues, teachers, etc).

 Name: Name:

 Relationship to you: Relationship to you:

 Address: Address:

 Telephone number: Telephone number:

 Email address: Email address:

-Disability and accessibility St. George's Central CE Primary School and Nursery is committed to ensuring that applicants with disabilities or impairments receive equal opportunities and treatment.
+Disability and accessibility

+St. George's Central CE Primary School and Nursery is committed to ensuring that applicants with disabilities or impairments receive equal opportunities and treatment.
 If you have a disability or impairment, and would like us to make adjustments or arrangements to assist you, please state the arrangements you require: